appveyor/website/src/docs/enterprise/installation.md

 [Let's Encrypt](https://letsencrypt.org/) is a **free**, **automated**, and **open** Certificate Authority.

-You can get a free certificate from "Let's Encrypt" Certificate Authority (CA) - it's absolutely functional certificate and trusted by all major browser.
+You can get a free certificate from "Let's Encrypt" Certificate Authority (CA) - it's an absolutely functional certificate and trusted by all major browser.
 The only "gotcha" is that it's issued for 60 days only and after that it must be renewed.
-Fortunately, there is a tool that automates all the steps from requesting and installing a new certificate to IIS website to its automatic renewal upon expiration.
+Fortunately, there is a tool that automates all the steps from requesting and installing a new certificate on an IIS website to its automatic renewal upon expiration.

 [letsencrypt-win-simple](https://github.com/Lone-Coder/letsencrypt-win-simple) is an open-source tool written in .NET and working with Let's Encrypt API (so called ACME client).
 The tool automates provisioning of SSL certificates to IIS web sites.

-**IMPORTANT NOTE:** The tool requires that website you are going to install certificate to should have a binding with **host header** set to your domain name configured in the previous step.
+**IMPORTANT NOTE:** The tool requires that the website you are going to install certificate on should have a binding with **host header** set to your domain name configured in the previous step.
 By default, "Default Web Site" in IIS has "all IPs" on port 80 binding without a host header.

 To add a binding with host header open **IIS Manager** and expand server node, then **Sites**.